 Up until this point, all members of our Asshole Hall of Fame have been people (or ‘people,’ depending on how you look at it).
 Today I’d like the offer up a new and different type of Asshole: The Asshole Holiday.
 Specifically, April Fool’s Day.

-April Fool’s Day is the worst holiday.
+April Fool’s Day is the worst holiday that isn’t based on honoring genocide (I see you, Columbus Day).
 Like, objectively.

 It generally sucks, mostly because I don’t think most people who play pranks really think about how their pranks will be perceived, and in my experience, the people who enjoy it are vastly outnumbered by the people who either don’t care about it or actively hate it.